nguyenngothanhphat/HRMS-FrontEnd/.gitlab/issue_templates/Bug.md

 ## Possible fixes

-(If you can, link to the line of code that might be responsible for the problem)
+(If you can link to the line of code that might be responsible for the problem)

 /label ~bug
 /cc @aashwij  @khang.le